dipien/google-play-api/jdroid-gradle-googleplay-publisher-plugin/README.md

 List of supported locales on Google Play.
 This property is required

-    LOCALES = 'en-US,es-419'
+    locales = 'en-US,es-419'

 ###### Metadata path

 The path where all the listings directories will be located.
 The default value is the path of the gradle project where the plugin is applied

-    METADATA_PATH = /path/to/the/metadata
+    metadataPath = /path/to/the/metadata

 #### List APKs